-If a Chartering Organization wishes to deviate from the standard methodology for making decisions or empower the WG to decide its own decision-making methodology it should be affirmatively stated in the WG Charter.
+If a chartering organization wishes to deviate from the standard methodology for making decisions or empower the WG to decide its own decision-making methodology it should be affirmatively stated in the WG Charter.

-Consensus calls should always involve the entire Working Group and, for this reason, should take place on the designated mailing list to ensure that all Working Group members have the opportunity to fully participate in the consensus process.
+Consensus calls should always involve the entire Working Group.
 It is the role of the Chair to designate which level of consensus is reached and announce this designation to the Working Group.
 Member(s) of the Working Group should be able to challenge the designation of the Chair as part of the Working Group discussion.
-However, if disagreement persists, members of the WG may use the process set forth below to challenge the designation.
+However, if disagreement persists, members of the WG may use the above noted process to challenge the designation.